-Conclusion • To maintain symmetry in your report, your conclusion should exactly parallel your objective - meaning you should state exactly those qualitative or quantitative results that were the focus of the experiment.
-This sometimes means that the conclusion is just a one-sentence statement, such as: "The concentration of acetic acid in the unknown solution is 0.0270 M."
+Conclusion • To maintain symmetry in your report, your conclusion should exactly parallel your objective - meaning you should state precisely those qualitative or quantitative results that were the experiment's focus.
+This sometimes means that the conclusion is just a one-sentence statement, such as: !The concentration of acetic acid in the unknown solution is 0.0270 M."

 Discussion • To help justify your conclusion, you should include a brief discussion of how your calculations led you to your stated results.
 For example, for a lab involving the synthesis of a compound, the discussion section could contain your interpretation of any spectra used to identify the compound.
-You may also describe anything unusual that occurred during the experiment or any significant sources of error.
-Whenever possible, you should compare your results to known results in the chemical literature.
+You may also describe anything unusual during the experiment or any significant sources of error.
+You should compare your results to known results in the chemical literature whenever possible.

-Chemistry 1C: Lab Room SC2208 Lab 7:30PM - 10:20PM
+Chemistry 1C: Lab Room SC2208

+7:30 PM - 10:20 PM